Marinescu-Alexandra/LotusMessenger/README.md

 # LotusMessenger

-This project is still on work.
+This project is still in the works.

-Lotus Messenger is a simple chatting app, build using NextJs, Tailwind, NodeJS, MongoDB and Socket.io
+Lotus Messenger is a simple chatting app, built using NextJs, Tailwind, NodeJS, MongoDB and Socket.io